Skip to main content

 AliasEnvironment alias

-ResourcesResource types to provision at creation; see table below
+ResourcesResource types to be activated together, see the table below

-TagsEnvironment tags for access isolation and resource grouping; recommended to tag by tenant ID or product line
+TagsEnvironment tags for permission isolation and resource grouping; recommended to tag by tenant ID and business line

 ValueDescription